ff13dfly/W3OS/APIs/exchange/README.md

                         value:[      //where to get the number of hash "START",        //start position of hash string
-                            "STEP",         //how many string to get from "DIVIDE"        //how to divide, result%n, the value of "n" ],
+                            "STEP",         //how many string to get from "DIVIDE" ,      //how to divide, result%n, the value of "n" "OFFSET",       //Random number offset to avoid same result ],
                         img:[       //the position of image start, get by order, related ti "hash" "LINE",         //line number of iNFT resource